github/docs/content/actions/reference/workflow-syntax-for-github-actions.md

 `{owner}/{repo}@{ref}`

-You can specific branch, ref, or SHA in a public {% data variables.product.prodname_dotcom %} repository.
+You can specificy a branch, ref, or SHA in a public {% data variables.product.prodname_dotcom %} repository.

 ```yaml
 jobs: